rockettheme/docs/Docs/wordpress/plugins/gantrybuddypress/INDEX.md

 ------------

 * Allows you to turn almost any Gantry-powered theme into a BuddyPress theme.
 * Works out of the box.
-Just activate the plugin and you're good to go.
+Just activate the plugin and you are good to go.

 Requirements
 ------------